draios/onprem-install-docs/5.1/5.1.10/advanced.md

 ### Create a Cluster

 Please do not use `eksctl` 0.10.0 and 0.10.1 as those are known to be defective.
-For more information, see kubernetes/kubernetes#73906 (comment)
+For more information, see kubernetes/kubernetes#73906.
 ```bash
 eksctl create cluster \
    --name=eks-installer1 \